The best local moving companies in North Dakota

 - Parking permits: Some cities require a parking permit for moving trucks, so be sure to check your new local rules before moving day to avoid any surprises.

 - State licensing: Moving companies in Massachusetts are required to obtain a license from the Massachusetts Department of Public Utilities – Transportation Oversight Division to provide local and intrastate moving services in Massachusetts movers must carry adequate cargo insurance and publicly file their tariffs required to list the services they provide and the cost for each.
-Make sure your moving company has the right licenses before you book with them.
+Before you book, double-check that your moving company is properly licensed.

-- State regulator: Easily verify a Massachusetts moving license and its current status on the official state regulator’s website, here.
+- State regulator: Easily verify the status of a Massachusetts moving license anytime on the official state regulator’s website, here.

 - Mover’s insurance: Federal law requires interstate moving companies to provide you with basic insurance, called “released value protection,” for free.
 In Alabama and Massachusetts, Released Value Protection is a no-cost option provided by movers but offers minimal coverage at 60 cents per pound per article.
 If you seek full value coverage for your items, consider consulting with your moving company for alternative options or explore third-party insurance providers.